lowrycito/handbook/pages/study-manual-general-handbook-32-repentance-and-membership-councils.md

 The Ten Commandments teach, “Thou shalt not steal” or “bear false witness” (Exodus 20:15–16).
 A membership council may be necessary for acts such as robbery, burglary, theft, embezzlement, perjury, and fraud.
-See 38.8.2 for affinity fraud.
 In these situations, a council is more likely to be necessary to help a member repent if he or she has violated temple covenants or if the sin was repetitive.

-See 38.8.2 for affinity fraud.
 See 32.6.1.3 for when a council is required for fraudulent acts.
 See 32.6.3.3 if a member was involved in embezzlement of Church funds or property.
+See 38.8.2 for affinity fraud.

 32.6.2.4